-This is a question that I am asked by many people when I say that I live in Dubai.
+This is a question that I was asked by many people when I was living in Dubai.
 Although the traditional law of an Islamic country (Sharia Law) prevails in Dubai, there are some relaxations for non-Muslims.

 But firstly, the answer, if you are a Muslim, is a strict 'no'.
 Sharia law forbids Muslims from drinking so they are not allowed to buy or drink alcohol in Dubai or the UAE.